dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 ![Box Top](print_box_top_with_art_1pcs.png)

-This part is made of two section:
+This part is made of two sections:
-* Bottom one is white
+* The bottom one is white
-* Top one is black
+* The top one is black

 ![Box Top Layer Stackup](print_box_top_with_art_1pcs_color_setup.png)